DasEd955/AttributionLens/README.md

 ## 1. Architecture Overview

+The repository is organized into a small set of focused modules, each owning a single responsibility.
+At the center is `app.py`, the Flask entry point that wires every module together and exposes the HTTP surface.
+Incoming requests pass through Flask-Limiter before reaching the core pipeline.
+The detection pipeline lives in the `signals/` directory: `llm_signal.py` calls Groq and returns a probability plus rationale, `stylometric_signal.py` runs pure Python structural heuristics, and `grounding_signal.py` measures experiential specificity.
+Outputs from those three modules flow into `scoring/scoring.py`, which combines them into a single `combined_p_ai` score and a `confidence` value, and then into `labels/labels.py`, which selects a reader-facing transparency label.
+Every decision and every appeal is persisted by `audit_log/audit_log.py` into a SQLite database (`attributionlens.db`).
+The `dashboard/` subdirectory holds a standalone React 18 and Vite frontend that talks to three dedicated Flask routes to render aggregate analytics.
+Supporting scripts in `util/` and `scripts/` handle tasks such as calibration checks and architecture diagram generation.
+Tests live in `tests/` and cover every module with unit and integration tests that run without any live credentials.

 A single piece of text travels through the system as follows:

 1. **Client submits** — A platform sends `POST /submit` with the raw text and an optional creator identifier.